rahil627/my-programming-stuff/langs/programming-languages.md

 ## answers and some thoughts
 ### the cross-platform problem
 as far as i know, only Haxe (indie), Rust (Mozilla, an open-source company), C# (Microsoft), Dart (Google) fit all of the above requirements above.
-The need for cross-platform "target" compilers (at the least, to C) and cross-platform standard libs really narrow down the choices, as most newer languages just won't have neither the library nor compilers, *yet*--they have the potential tho.
+The need for cross-platform "target" compilers (at the least, to C, if not native binaries) and cross-platform standard libs really narrow down the choices, as most newer languages just won't have neither the library nor compilers, *yet*--they have the potential tho.
 It's really up to the people, including big corporations, to build them up, along with building various frameworks using them, and then to maintain them...
 Only time will tell.
 Beyond those languages though, i haven't really seen many good cross-platform libraries... *note:* Rust is included, but a bit special, in that it had a newer way of handling memory that's supposively not too bad. (*todo: I'd have to look into the C# and Haxe FFI like, is it easy to just call a C# function that calls the native (C/C++/obj-C) iOS function for "share"?
 If so, then *that's major*, for me, a game-breaker, really.
 Otherwise, you'd have to maintain an entire set of iOS bindings, and bindings for every platform!*)

 see ["app frameworks.txt"]